ghostintranslation/drone/README.md

     - Download the Teensy Loader from the official page: https://www.pjrc.com/teensy/loader.html
     - Open it
     - Plug the Teensy to your computer with a micro USB cable.
-    - Drag and drop the firmware found under `firmware/Drone.hex` in the loader
+    - Drag and drop the firmware found under `firmware/Drone.ino.hex` in the loader
+    - Press the button on the Teensy

 ## How to use